 Contact the course instructor to inform them of any class time that you are expecting to miss.

 I missed a test/exam due to illness or other cause.
 How do I request a deferred exam?

 For online course exams: visit the Centre for Innovation in Teaching and Learning page.
 Midterm exams on campus: Contact course instructor; provide supporting documentation.

-For final exams on campus: Complete the application for deferred exam form and submit it to the Faculty of Education, Academic Programs Office within one week of the original date of the exam.
+For final exams on campus: Complete the application for deferred exam form and submit it to the Faculty of Education, Office of Academic Programs within one week of the original date of the exam.

 I have a medical issue and I cannot complete my classes this semester.
 What can I do?

-Contact the Faculty of Education, Academic Programs Office to discuss your situation.
+Contact the Faculty of Education, Office of Academic Programs to discuss your situation.